jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
       --plain-http        Use plain HTTP when connecting to remote registries
       --tls-verify        Require TLS and verify certificates when connecting to remote registries (default true)
       --cert string       Path to client certificate used for authentication (can also be set via environment variable KITOPS_CLIENT_CERT)
       --key string        Path to client certificate key used for authentication (can also be set via environment variable KITOPS_CLIENT_KEY)
+      --concurrency int   Maximum number of simultaneous uploads/downloads (default 5)
   -h, --help              help for pull
 ```

 ### Options inherited from parent commands